 Disney Plus has been out in the wild for US, Canadian, Australian, New Zealanders, and Netherlands residents since late November.
 In late March, it finally expanded to India and other European countries.
-As a result, Disney Plus now has over 50 million subscribers in less than five months.
+As a result, Disney Plus now has over 60 million subscribers in less than a year.
 However, is the service still worth the $6.99 a month price?
 Our Disney Plus review will give you our answer, based on using the service since its launch date.

 Want to check out Disney Plus after reading our review?
 Make sure you click on the link below to sign up for the service.